Team-BHP > Shifting gears > Gadgets, Computers & Software

 I'm still using Magzter (Gold Edition).
 I'm quite happy with it or may be got used to its interface (using it in iPad).
 Anyway it is far better than JioMags

-kozhissery is online now (1) Thanks
+kozhissery is offline (1) Thanks

 Reply